-- We analyzed our governance relating to climate change as well as risks and opportunities and disclosed response measures in accordance with the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD) - We formulated a strategic roadmap for reducing CO2 emissions by 31% (compared to fiscal 2016) by 2030 and are implementing measures to reduce emissions throughout the Group. - In fiscal 2022, Scope 1 and Scope 2 CO2 emissions were down 8.6% (preliminary value; compared to fiscal 2016) as a result of investment in new facilities installed at production sites in Japan and other measures. - To reduce Scope 3 CO2 emissions, we are working with the Japan Oilseed Processors Association and through the Canada-Japan Canola Consultations and the US-Japan Climate Partnership, are encouraging suppliers to set quantitative targets. - We installed solar power generating facilities at major Group production sites. - We introduced internal carbon pricing as decision-making criteria for investment and encourage investment that will contribute to CO2 emissions reductions.
+- We analyzed our governance relating to climate change as well as risks and opportunities and disclosed response measures in accordance with the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD) - We revised the CO2 emission reduction targets (from 2016 levels) in Scope 1 and 2 from 31% reduction to 50% reduction by 2030 to achieve carbon neutrality by 2050. - We formulated a "Strategic Roadmap for Promoting Decarbonization" to reduce CO2 emissions and are promoting measures for reduction throughout the Group. - In fiscal 2022, Scope 1 and Scope 2 CO2 emissions were down 8.6% (compared to fiscal 2016) as a result of investment in new facilities installed at production sites in Japan and other measures. - Scope 3 CO2 emissions reduction target of "25% reduction by 2030 (compared to fiscal 2020)" was newly set. - To reduce Scope 3 CO2 emissions, we are working with the Japan Oilseed Processors Association and through the Canada-Japan Canola Consultations and the US-Japan Climate Partnership, are encouraging suppliers to set quantitative targets. - We installed solar power generating facilities at major Group production sites. - We introduced internal carbon pricing as decision-making criteria for investment and encourage investment that will contribute to CO2 emissions reductions.